stonecauldron/tile-mapper/report/paper.md

 guidelines to follow when formatting the data.

 # Conclusion and further work
+- metrics to evaluate the maps quantitatively
-- conditional random fields
+- conditional random fields as in TODO: Snodgrass2016
-- limits of procedural generation
+- limits of procedural generation with markov models

 Can we automate the holistic feel of a level?
 How does one recreate themes in design works successfully?
 Can machine learning capture the essence of